Disease/Disorder

 If the VA’s Polytrauma System of Care proves to be an effective model long term, it could be generalized to other patients and systems.

 The use of assistive technology (AT) can help optimize recovery, rehabilitation, subsequent quality of life, independence, overall functional status, and decrease caregiver burden.
-AT include power wheelchairs and vehicle conversion that allow for greater mobility and independence, speech generating devices and voice recognition software for communication, or cognitive aids which include pillboxes with alarms or wearable technology such as smartwatches.
-The Human Activity Assistive Technology (HAAT) model can be used to guide the selection of AT to meet a patient’s individualized needs.
-Rehabilitation engineers and assistive technology experts design and provide patient-centered interventions to meet an individual’s goals.47
+AT include power wheelchairs, vehicle conversion, and robotic exoskeletons that allow for greater mobility and independence.
+Further emerging technology include speech generating devices and voice recognition software for communication, or cognitive aids which include pillboxes with alarms or wearable technology such as smartwatches.
+Additionally virtual/augmented reality therapy and creative arts therapy are being utilized to address cognitive and emotional impairments after trauma, injury or disease .48,49 The Human Activity Assistive Technology (HAAT) model can be used to guide the selection of AT to meet a patient’s individualized needs.
+Rehabilitation engineers and assistive technology experts design and provide patient-centered interventions to meet an individual’s goals.50

 Gaps in the Evidence-Based Knowledge